In some ways, The Oughts

 - Skinny jeans, or jeans that are skinny on the ankles, became popular around 2008 and continue to be popular now.
 They are mostly popular with young women, though there are guys that wear them, usually young men.
 They attracted a hatedom when they first became popular, mainly due to their association with the "emo" stereotype, though that is dying down.

-- Hoodies became acceptable casual wear for young people sometime in the middle of the decade, especially in North America.
+- Hoodies became acceptable casual wear for young people sometime in the middle of the decade, especially in the US and Canada.
 While they were also popular among emo teens, hoodies weren't associated with them the way skinny jeans were; nearly everybody, male or female, had a hoodie for spring and fall.
 (It was when you wore it all year, even in the summer, that it was seen as emo.)
-They were also popular in Britain, Australia, and New Zealand, but there, they became associated with the "chav" stereotype; in those countries "hoodie" entered the lexicon to describe young, lower-class crooks, and some stores banned people from wearing hoodies inside (at least with the hoods up).
+They were also popular in Britain, Australia, and New Zealand, but there, they became associated with the "chav" stereotype; in those countries, "hoodie" entered the lexicon to describe young, lower-class crooks, and some stores banned people from wearing hoodies inside (at least with the hoods up).

 - In a word: Organic.
 That one word more or less defined consumption habits for the better part of the decade.
-We had organic everything by decade's end — to the hopeful, it meant that people were truly starting to care for the environment; for the cynical, it meant that any old schlub would pay a couple bucks extra for a cookie with a picture of a tree on it.
+We had organic everything by decade's end.
+To the hopeful, it meant that people were truly starting to care for the environment.
+For the cynical, it meant that any old schlub would pay a couple bucks extra for a cookie with a picture of a tree on it.
+For the chemist, it meant that the general populace didn't understand what the word "organic" meant.

 - We also started getting really concerned about the origins of our food.
 Thanks in no small part to animal activism groups, we had to make sure that our chicken was free range, our beef was humanely raised, and our fish was fairly caught.

-- If you are in the UK then this concern launched the television careers of Jamie Oliver who had a veritable franchise of "healthy" food shows.
-Similarly there was also Hugh Fearnley-Whittingstall whose warts and all approach to food raising from scratch (including foraging) were displayed to all in the River Cottage series.
+- If you were in the UK, then this concern launched the television careers of Jamie Oliver who had a veritable franchise of "healthy" food shows.
+Similarly, there was also Hugh Fearnley-Whittingstall, whose warts-and-all approach to food raising from scratch (including foraging) were displayed to all in the River Cottage series.

-- Documentaries such as Super Size Me or Food Inc also contributed to such.
+- Documentaries such as Super Size Me and Food Inc also contributed to such.

 - A side effect of that is now there are more Koreans/Vietnamese/Chinese people running sushi restaurants than actual Japanese people.

 - This was the age when geek culture invaded the mainstream, and society's love of technology reached levels not seen since the gee-whiz, "science!"-loving '50s.
 Between the proliferation of comic book movies, the rise of anime and manga in the West, the critical acclaim received by "genre" series like LOST and Battlestar Galactica, the growing mainstream acceptability of video games, and most importantly, the increasing reliance of modern society on computers and the internet, all of a sudden it was acceptable, if not even encouraged, for one to be a geek.
-Celebrities like Rosario Dawson, Vin Diesel and Kristen Bell won fans with their self-admitted nerdiness, video game and comics T-shirts were worn with pride, and of course, there's This Very Wiki.
+Celebrities as diverse as sex symbol Rosario Dawson, action hero Vin Diesel, and rom-com starlet Kristen Bell won fans with their self-admitted nerdiness, video game and comics T-shirts were worn with pride, and of course, there's This Very Wiki.
 Even the President of the United States joined in on the action, with his geekiness, computer-savvy and ability to mobilize supporters on the internet playing a key role in his winning the 2008 election.

 - The Internet really started developing (that is, of course, if corporate assimilation and conglomeration are to be defined as progress) throughout this decade.
 Perhaps the biggest indicator of online growth was the consolidation of various websites.
 Whereas early on, you could conceivably find about 30 sites on which to shop for electronics or search for other sites, a few frontrunners started emerging from the pack.
 Amazon started swallowing up the e-tailers, Google was the predominant search engine, and Wikipedia slowly became the be-all end-all for information.

-- Friending networks were hugely popular throughout the decade; it would not be uncommon for people to do most of their interaction online by the late '00s.
-Blogs (particularly LiveJournal) pioneered the idea of social networking, Friendster and later MySpace refined it, and Facebook turned into a massive cash cow.
+- Friending networks took off during the decade.
+It would not be uncommon for people under 25 people to do most of their interaction online by the late '00s.
+LiveJournal and other blog sites pioneered the idea of social networking, Friendster and later Myspace refined it, and Facebook turned into a massive cash cow.
 Internet Relay Chat, an older, non-corporate, and decentralised text-based chatting system, was usurped by Twitter.

 - With LCD technology ultimately surpassing Cathode Ray Tubes, monitors and television sets are typically slim instead of boxy.
 In addition technology typically has a slick appearance instead of a rough gloss.
-By the end of the decade, CRT tvs are largely phased out and even thought the size of LCD tvs would balloon, the technology was also were far easier on electricity and the upcoming LED technology was even better in that regard.
+By the end of the decade, CRT televisions were largely phased out and even thought the size of LCD TVs would balloon, the technology was also were far easier on electricity; the upcoming LED technology was even better in that regard.

 - In August 2004, TV Tropes Wiki debuted on the internet and revolutionized the way in which millions of people viewed entertainment.
 Hey, who says we don't have a right to toot our own horn?